Updated August 15th, 2023 by Ben Reynolds

 “You do things when the opportunities come along.
 I’ve had periods in my life when I’ve had a bundle of ideas come along, and I’ve had long dry spells.
 If I get an idea next week, I’ll do something.
 If not, I won’t do a damn thing.”

 Opportunities come in waves.
-These ‘waves’ coincide with recession (which are discussed later in this article).
+These ‘waves’ coincide with recessions (which are discussed later in this article).
 Dry spells are usually during protracted bull markets – when great businesses are not trading at a discount.

 “Opportunities come infrequently.
 When it rains gold, put out the bucket, not the thimble”